My Snow Jam ’82 Story

 A Day to Remember

-My name is Tom.
-I’m an Atlanta native and have seen a lot of ‘interesting’ weather in Atlanta over the years.
+As an Atlanta native, I’ve seen a lot of ‘interesting’ weather in Atlanta over the years.
 I remember the 1973 huge ice storm that did so much damage in and around Atlanta, but I was young and my memory of it really isn’t that vivid.
 (Though cooking over the fireplace and being without electricity and heat for many days is hard to forget!)
 But on Tuesday, January 12, 1982, winter hit the South with an unusual ferocity.
 The traffic, travel and tales of the day are etched into the memories of almost all who lived through it.

 As predicted, snow started falling in the afternoon.
-The ground, frigid from record cold temps, ensured whatever fell, stuck.
+The ground was frigid from the recent extreme cold snap, so what fell, stuck.
 And fast.

 The Georgia DOT, or maybe just the TV and radio stations, advised businesses to close early so everyone could get home.
 Afternoon rush hour in Atlanta back then typically spanned from about 4:45 till maybe 6:15; urging everyone to leave at once would have been chaos on a good day.
 And from a traffic perspective, this was not shaping up to be a good day.